diffgram/diffgram/README.md

 Open Source Data Labeling, Workflow, Automation, Exploring, Streaming, and so much more!

 # What is Diffgram?
-Diffgram is multiple tools in one single application.
+Diffgram is multiple training data tools in one single application.
 1. [Ingest](#Ingest) - Magic Wizard
 2. [Store](#Store) - Source of Truth for Training Data
 3. [Workflow](#Workflow) - Human Tasks